Common questions on new assessment

 The new general surgery assessment will focus on the latest and most important developments in surgical practice to assist diplomates in staying up to date.
 Diplomates will be able to take the 40-question, open-book assessment on their own computer at their convenience within the assessment window.
 In addition, half of the assessment will be a practice-related area of the diplomate’s choosing.
 The assessment will also offer immediate feedback with rationales.

 Diplomates with general surgery certificates expiring this year may use the new assessment process to continue their certification.
 The assessment must be taken and passed every other year.
 Once participating in the new assessment, your certification status will be contingent on passing the assessment every other year, as well as meeting other program requirements.
 However, if you do not pass it in a given year, you will be able to retake it the following year (grace year) without loss of certification status.
-This new paradigm is intended to more accurately reflect the rapid changes in surgical knowledge and practice and better promote high-quality patient care.
-See New Assessment Enrollment for more details.
+Please see New Assessment Enrollment for more details.

 Registration for the 2018 new general surgery assessment will be available as of Aug.
 1; we will notify diplomates at that time.
 To register for the new assessment, you will need to be up to date with the other program requirements of Continuous Certification; check your status anytime at My Continuous Certification.
 We will also keep you informed of your status and when action is required for you to maintain your certification.
 Please make sure to keep your contact information up to date.